dking949/autopilot-tech-test/README.md

     - I don’t think this option possible with provided API
 - Keep most of logic in AutoComplete so that other 2 components can be pure functions

+## Features I didn't have time to complete